On October 30, 1982, Dominique Ellen Dunne was brutally strangled by John Thomas Sweeney. He only served three and a half years for the crime.

 Dominique Dunne had all the ingredients necessary to be a Hollywood superstar.
 Pretty, talented, and with an enviable resumé, Dunne’s star was on the rise with roles in such films as Poltergeist and Diary of a Teenage Hitchhiker.
-But on Oct.
-30, 1982, Dunne was attacked by her ex-boyfriend, and subsequently fell into a coma.
-After floundering on life support, she died on Nov.
-4, 1982.

 Despite the brutality of the crime committed against her, Dominique Dunne’s killer, John Thomas Sweeney, got only six years in prison.
 What’s more, Sweeney was hired as a head chef at an upscale restaurant in Santa Monica, California.
 And when her family campaigned for justice and founded a victim’s advocacy group, Sweeney himself claimed he was being “harassed” by the grieving family.